 - The total cost of shipping a barrel, compared to the amount/weight of goods shipped is very economical when compared to sending by air mail, or a courier service

-Where to Buy a Shipping Barrel
+Where Can I Buy a Shipping Barrel?

 I have also seen barrels sold at international Money Transfer shops and e-commerce websites, such as eBay and Gumtree.

-Shipping companies and international money transfer shops are popular in areas where there is a high population of migrant workers, such as London, Miami and Toronto and in areas where there is a shipping port or transport hub.
+Shipping companies and international money transfer shops are popular in areas where there is a high population of migrant workers, such as London, Miami, and Toronto, and in areas where there is a shipping port or transport hub.

 It may be trickier to find barrels and drums in rural and inland places, but if in doubt you can search online, to locate the nearest supplier.

 The most popular type of barrels used for shipping are made of plastic and are often recycled, after being used to transport raw materials of some kind in their previous life.

 The plastic barrels aren’t always blue, but it is a very popular color!

 Check the inside of the barrel for cleanliness and aroma, as some have an over-powering smell that may affect the taste of any food items you may wish to pack inside afterward.